periebm/mywallet-back/README.md

 ## About

-This is an web application with which lots of people can manage their own expenses and revenues.
+This is an web application on which lots of people can manage their own expenses and revenues.
 Below are the implemented features:

 Sign Up / Login / List all financial events for a user / Add expense / Add revenue